Claës-Henrik Nordenskiöld

 Major General Claës-Henrik Bengtsson (B:son) Nordenskiöld (28 July 1917 – 11 November 2003) was a Swedish Air Force officer and sailor.
-He was Chief of the Air Staff from 1966 to 1970 and acting Chief of the Air Force in 1968.
+He was Chief of the Air Staff from 1966 to 1970 and Acting Chief of the Air Force in 1968.

 Early life

-Nordenskiöld was born on 28 July 1917 in Stockholm, Sweden, the son of general Bengt Nordenskiöld and his wife Dagmar Werner.
+Nordenskiöld was born on 28 July 1917 in Stockholm, Sweden, the son of General Bengt Nordenskiöld and his wife Dagmar Werner.
 After passing studentexamen he enrolled at the Swedish Air Force Flying School where he finished first in his class.

 Career

 Nordenskiöld was commissioned as an officer with the rank of second lieutenant in the Swedish Air Force in 1941.
 Nordenskiöld quickly made a career, first as squadron commander at Svea Wing (F 8).
-He was promoted to löjtnant in 1943 and served as deputy defense attaché in Washington, D.C. from 1943 to 1945 and was promoted to captain in 1948 and to major in 1953.
+He was promoted to lieutenant in 1943 and served as deputy defense attaché in Washington, D.C. from 1943 to 1945 and was promoted to captain in 1948 and to major in 1953.
 Nordenskiöld also passed the staff course at the Royal Swedish Air Force Staff College.
 He was head of the Swedish Air Force Squadron Leader School (Flygvapnets bomb- och skjutskola) from 1954 to 1956 and was an expert of the 1955 Defense Preparation.

 Nordenskiöld was head of the Operation Department of the Air Staff from 1956 to 1957 when he was promoted to lieutenant colonel.
 Nordenskiöld was then head of the Planning Department of the Air Staff from 1957 to 1958 and the Planning Department of the Defence Staff from 1958 to 1960 when he was promoted to colonel.
 Nordenskiöld was commanding officer of the Scania Wing (F 10) from 1960 to 1962.
-Nordenskiöld became colonel at the Defence Staff in 1962 and was also serving as chairman of the board of Gustaf Werner-koncernen in Gothenburg from 1963.
+Nordenskiöld became colonel at the Defence Staff in 1962 and was also serving as chairman of the board of Gustaf Werner Group in Gothenburg from 1963.
 He was promoted to major general in 1966 and was then Chief of the Air Staff from 1966 to 1970 and acting Chief of Air Force in 1968.
 In 1970, he resigned in protest because of dissatisfaction with the reductions of the air force squadrons that the politicians had decided.
 Instead he became Special Assistant to the CEO of Saab-Scania AB in 1970.